I’ve been living with chronic pain for more than two decades.

 By being able to tell the difference between new acute pain and chronic pain, I have changed how I react to chronic pain by not being so guarded or worried about it.

-Also as I came to understand the connection between pain and emotional issues, I included mental health care as part of my pain management program to help control my mood and manage stress and I have found these tools helpful to calm the body and mind and make it easier to function:
+Also as I came to understand the connection between pain and emotional issues, I included mental health care as part of my pain management program to help control my mood and manage stress and I have found these tools help to calm the body and mind and make it easier to function:

 - Reduce pain behaviors.
 The body’s natural physical, vocal, and verbal reactions to pain, such as rubbing, wincing, groaning, limiting activity, and complaining, fuel anxiety and intensify the pain.
 I try to avoid these behaviors so as not to draw attention to my pain.